 pass the Praxis store, stay on the cycle path.
 At the traffic lights, go straight on: follow the sign for the national cycle route LF20a

 cycle on alongside the canal, a ring canal around a polder.
 Pass new housing, and then the Amsterdam Science Park.
+The windowless buildings are data centres.

 after the small run-down houses, follow the LF20a signs, turn left, and then right, onto the dike of the Amsterdam-Rhine Canal.